About Augusta

 3/1 Single family home

-Address (linked) Units Sale Price Price/Unit Revenue Expenses NOI Cap Rate
+Address Units Sale Price Price/Unit Revenue Expenses NOI Cap Rate